-A relative or dependent of any of the individuals mentioned above may also be an Eligible Whistleblower.
+A relative, spouse or dependent of any of the individuals mentioned above is also an Eligible Whistleblower.
 In the future, the Australian Laws (and regulations) may also prescribe further types of individuals who quality as Eligible Whistleblowers.
 This Policy is subject to amendment in the event of changes in the Australian Laws.